CARFMS Student Essay Contest

 Papers submitted to the Student Essay Contest may address any issue relevant to refugee and forced migration studies, in Canada or elsewhere.

-The authors of the shortlisted papers will also be invited to present their work at the 11th Annual CARFMS Conference, which will take place May 21-25, 2018 in Ottawa, Ontario.
+- The authors of shortlisted papers will be invited to present their work in person at the 2019 CARFMS Conference.

 Application process and editorial guidelines

 - Papers must be submitted on-line at http://carfms.org/student-essay-contest/ by 5:00 PM EST, January 15th, 2019.

 - Papers may be submitted in either English or French.

 - Papers must not exceed 7,500 words.
 Please use 12-point font and standard margins.

 - Submissions must include an abstract of no more than 150 words, setting out the main arguments or findings of the paper.